esp-rs/book/src/overview/comparing-std-and-no_std.md

 The products supported in certain circumstances will be called _supported Espressif products_ throughout the book.

-As of now, the Espressif products supported by the [esp-idf framework][esp-idf-release-compatibility] are the ones supported for Rust `std` development.
+As of now, the Espressif products supported by the esp-idf framework are the ones supported for Rust `std` development.
+For details on different versions of esp-idf and support of Espressif chips, see [this table][esp-idf-release-compatibility].

 [esp-idf-release-compatibility]: https://github.com/espressif/esp-idf#esp-idf-release-and-soc-compatibility/